mikhailrojo/node-url-converter/README.md

 * if this argument is an object - it converts it into a url-string

 Apparently it is just a wrapper for node native module 'url'.
-* index.js is a module written in ES05
+* index.js is a module in ES05 (converted using Babel from ES06)
 * es5.js is a module written in ES06